 - Matching sounds to letters.
 This makes it hard to learn to read.

 - Writing.
-She may mix up the order of letters in words while writing.
+They may mix up the order of letters in words while writing.

 - Doing math.
-He may mix up the order of numbers.
+They may mix up the order of numbers.

 - Memorizing times tables.